 Provide renderings in a legible format so those creating your shaped tempered glass piece can easily discern all information.

-In instances where measurements can’t be created, such as for free-form shapes, your fabricator will need a full-size pattern.
+When measurements can’t be created, such as for free-form shapes, send your fabricator a full-size pattern.

 Edgework

-Edgework occurs right before a glass pane is superheated and quickly cooled for tempering.
+Edgework occurs before a glass pane is superheated and quickly cooled for tempering.

 While glass edging removes sharp, jagged edges where cuts were made, it also adds a touch of sophistication to a finished piece.